Medicare Open Enrollment 2022

 Changes made in open enrollment go into effect Jan.
 1.

-Open enrollment is different from the initial enrollment period, or the seven-month window when you first become eligible for Medicare around your 65th birthday.
+The annual Medicare open enrollment period is different from the initial enrollment period, which is the seven-month window when you first become eligible for Medicare around your 65th birthday.

 It also differs from the general enrollment period, which takes place from Jan.
 1 to March 31.
 General enrollment allows you to sign up for Medicare Part A and/or Part B coverage if you did not do so during your initial enrollment period.